zetxqx/gateway-api-inference-extension/docs/dev.md

    - `logger.Info` Logging at the `V(0)` verbosity level is generally welcome here as this is only logged once at startup, and provides useful info for debugging.

 2. Reconciler loops.
-The reconciler loops watch for CR changes such as the `InferenceModel` CR.
+The reconciler loops watch for CR changes such as the `InferenceObjective` CR.
 And given changes in these CRs significantly affect the behavior of the extension, we recommend using v=1 verbosity level as default, and sparsely use higher verbosity levels.

    - `logger.V(DEFAULT)`
      - Default log level in the reconcilers.